sagemathinc/cocalc-docker/README.md

 ```sh
 docker run --name=cocalc -d -v ~/cocalc:/projects -p 443:443 sagemathinc/cocalc
 ```
+NOTE: There are also aarch64 images for Apple M1, and a "lite" version that is much smaller because it doesn't come with Sage, Latex, etc.  See https://hub.docker.com/u/sagemathinc for a list of images.

 3. Wait a few minutes for the image to pull, decompress and the container to start, then visit https://localhost.